todthomson/intro-to-linux-dotnetcore-docker/README.md

 If you don't have a preexisting Ubuntu GNU/Linux installation then start at [Step 1](Step1.md).

-## Step 2 - Ubuntu GNU/Linux Configuration
+## Step 2 - Ubuntu GNU/Linux Configuration & Maintenance

 Once you have a "fresh" Ubuntu install go to [Step 2](Step2.md).